philippe-leonhardt-cko/checkout-net-library/README.md

 ### Debug Mode

-If you enable debug mode by setting the **Checkout.DebugMode** to true in the config file or in code all the http requests and responses will be logged in the console.
+If you enable debug mode by setting the **Checkout.DebugMode** to `true` in the config file or in code all the http requests and responses will be logged in the console.

 ### Unit Tests

-All the unit test written with NUnit and resides in the test project.
+All the unit tests written with NUnit and resides in the test project.